MarcoLotz/orderbook/README.md

 The default implementation of collections in java is not always the most memory efficient one.
 In fact, I have seen stream operations being avoided by many Red Coders in the past - which could really impact a HFT system.
 In my code I have used the default ones.
-In order to reduce the memory footprint I could have used other implementations as [Chronicle Map](https://github.com/OpenHFT/Chronicle-Map) or [GNU Trove](http://trove4j.sourceforge.net/html/overview.html)
+In order to reduce the memory footprint I could have used other implementations as [Chronicle Map](https://github.com/OpenHFT/Chronicle-Map) or [GNU Trove](http://trove4j.sourceforge.net/html/overview.html).
 I used Trove in the past when creating references to large-scale lookup system.
 By the time, I also used compression (with Kryo) on the map values themselves to improve memory-to-core transference speed - like many [indexing system do](https://nlp.stanford.edu/IR-book/html/htmledition/index-compression-1.html).

 ## Parallelism
 ### Thread-safe
 The code is not thread safe.
-In order to be thread safe, the implementations of OrderBook would have be changed to take this requirement into consideration.
+In order to be thread safe, the implementations of OrderBook would have to be changed to take this requirement into consideration.

 ### Scaling out
 In the global market, I recall that there are about 20M ISINs.